Commercial Services and Selling to the Council

 After eight very successful years the Tenders in Cornwall service is ending on 4 January 2016.
 Cornwall Council has taken the decision, in line with guidance from the Crown Commercial Service, to move onto an e-tendering and contract management system.

-Pro-Contract e-Tendering and Contract Management
+Electronic Tendering and Contract Management System

 For information on the Council’s responsible procurement practices including our guidance for suppliers under the following strands: